gallowayevan/workforceblog/source/_posts/how-rapidly-have-physicians-pas-and-nps-grown-in-rural-and-urban-counties-in-nc.md

 ---
 * The total number of NPs and PAs in North Carolina is less than the number of physicians, but new NPs and PAs are entering NC's workforce faster than physicians are.
 * The NP workforce has grown the most rapidly of the three, with growth in non-metropolitan (rural) counties keeping pace with that of metropolitan (urban) counties.
-* In recent years, the rate of growth of PAs and physicians has been greater in urban counties.
+* In recent years, the rate of growth for PAs and physicians has been greater in urban counties.

 ![](/images/posts/ncphysicianpanpgrowthnonmetro2017.jpg)